 We recommend only purchasing food at fully licensed and inspected food vendors while in the convention areas.

-All children under the age of 14 must be accompanied by an adult at all times.
-ToraCon Staff and Volunteers cannot help locate any lost children, but can direct adults to RIT Public Safety and the RIT Information Desk for assistance.
+All children under the age of 18 must be accompanied by an adult at all times.
+Tora-Con Staff and Volunteers cannot help locate any lost children, but can direct adults to RIT Public Safety and the RIT Information Desk for assistance.

-Some panels and events may have age restrictions (over the age of 18 at the time of the convention).
-To gain entry to these panels and events, please have valid photo identification that clearly states the date of birth.
-You will be asked for your identification at entry to these panels and events
+Some panels and events may be age restricted to attendees over the age of 18 at the time of the convention.
+To gain entry to these panels and events, attendees must present a valid photo identification that clearly states the date of birth.
+Examples include, but are not limited to driver licenses and non-driver ID cards.

-To gain entry into any event or room at ToraCon, attendees are required to have their badges worn and easily visible.
-A ToraCon Volunteer or Staff will be checking badges at the entrance to every room.
-If you do not have a badge for any reason, you will be directed to a location where you can obtain another one.
+To gain entry into any event or room at Tora-Con, attendees are required to have their badges worn and easily visible.
+A Tora-Con Staff or Volunteer will be checking badges at the entrance to every room.
+If you do not have a badge for any reason, you will be directed to a location where you can obtain a replacement with proof of purchase.

 Attendees will not be allowed into an event room until the scheduled time of the event.